payneal/PillarTryOut/Python_TDD_Katas/52WeekStockHigh/README.md

 ### Feature:
 * if you want to know the stock 52 week highs for any day from today to may 1st 2007 just enter year, month day as a string and then call function stockHighs()

-*This is a portion of a larger system
+* This is a portion of a larger system

 ### potential errors:
-* doesnt catch days that the market is closed
+* doesnt catch days that the market is closed (holidays)